B2. Operations

 • sheets of paper or problem-solving sheets (one per student) or math journal

-• a variety of manipulatives (raisins, tokens, wooden sticks, etc.) (14 per student)
+• a variety of manipulatives (raisins, counters, wooden sticks, etc.) (14 per student)

 Mathematical Vocabulary